-Let’s be honest, the Brits aren’t best known for their linguistic abilities.
-Quite possibly the opposite in fact.
+Let’s be honest, Brits aren’t best known for their linguistic abilities.
+Quite possibly the opposite, in fact.

-Nevertheless, if you have ever been to Italy you may have succeeded in mastering a few phrases, only to forget them when you return home, which is a shame because you’re more likely to come across non-English speakers in Italian resorts than you are in France or Austria.
+Nevertheless, if you’ve ever been to Italy you may have succeeded in mastering a few phrases – only to forget them when you return home.
+Which is a shame, because you’re more likely to come across non-English speakers in Italian resorts than you are in France or Austria.

 Italian dictionaries to hand?
 Bene allora, cominciamo!